arturdryomov/pages/content/posts/2018-10-21-reactive-state.md

 * The API is clear and declarative.
 * The API forces right concepts (states and state mutations) both on the outside and on the inside.
 * The API is reactive, directly representing the producer-consumer pair.
-* The implementation is error-prone-less since the design enforces single state of truth for both states and state mutations.
+* The implementation is error-prone-less since the design enforces a single state of truth for both states and state mutations.
 * The implementation is thread-safe since commands are handled consequentially, one-by-one.

-It isn’t a silver bullet, but I can definetly suggest it when dealing with state.
+It isn’t a silver bullet, but I can definetly suggest it when dealing with the state.